 Pro tip: If it’s a hot day, your custom chocolate bar may melt if left in the car or carried around a hot Hersheypark.
-Have a cooler in your car, create the candy bar at the end of the day, or just devour it immediately!
+Have a cooler in your car, use Chocolate World’s bag check, create the candy bar at the end of the day, or just devour it immediately!
 You’ll still have the cool custom packaging as a souvenir of the experience.

 Reese’s Stuff Your Cup!

-A new attraction is now open in Hershey’s Chocolate World!
-Reese’s Stuff Your Cup will feature over 10 different mix-ins and will feature a tasteologist who will pour authentic Reese’s peanut butter into your customized Reese’s cup.
+Reese’s Stuff Your Cup features over 10 different mix-ins and will feature a tasteologist who will pour authentic Reese’s peanut butter into your customized Reese’s cup.
 The completed Stuff Your Cup Reese’s cup weighs over one pound!

 You can choose from a variety of mix-ins to add to the peanut butter.
 Each cup can have up to four mix-ins and then two toppings – fudge and/or marshmallow.
 While the tastologist is working on your cup, you’ll learn about the history of the H.B.
 Reese’s, and how the Reese’s Cup became a Hershey’s product.